kevinjohnkiely/quick-quiz-project-2/README.md

 + Red/Green colours on buttons when displaying answers - Having the user click their selected answer button I wanted to disable all 4 buttons so they can no longer select an answer, this was achieved using the "button:disabled" rule in css, however now all 4 buttons had the same disabled styled (red colour).
 I wanted one of the buttons to be green and also disabled, and since I could only figure out how to attach one style to the disabled attribute, I found the following css code to add to the correct answer css class, "pointer-events: none;".
 While this result didn't show the disabled stop-sign style icon appearing on button hover, it still prevented the user from clicking the button & I felt this was a reasonable solution give the timeframe of the project.

-+ Incorretly formatted text data coming from API - During development I noticed some of the questions coming from the OpenTrivia database were formatted to include the code versions of special characters, one example depicted below:
++ Incorrectly formatted text data coming from API - During development I noticed some of the questions coming from the OpenTrivia database were formatted to include the code versions of special characters, one example depicted below:

 <img src="https://github.com/kevinjohnkiely/quick-quiz-project-2/blob/main/screenshotsWireframes/ErrorFormatting.png">

-The solution I achieved, although not an exhaustive one at present, was to construct a new function called formatData, which would find and replace these codes with a single or double quotes so the question would display correctly.
+The solution I achieved, although not an exhaustive one at present, was to construct a new function called formatData, which would find and replace these codes with single or double quotes so the question would display correctly.
 This will probably be an on-going process to replace these codes as occasionally a question will still slip through unformatted so it is something to keep an eye on going forward.

 [Back to Table of Contents](https://github.com/kevinjohnkiely/quick-quiz-project-2#table-of-contents)